 - Brain, Mind, and Behavior: An interdisciplinary, pre-clerkship course covering basic neurosciences, neuroanatomy, neurology, pharmacology, and psychiatry topics.

 - Clinical Psychiatry Clerkship: This is has several formats.
 One is a traditional four-week core inpatient or consultation rotation with a half-day rotation in an ambulatory setting.
 UCSF also offers longitudinal clerkships at Kaiser Oakland (KLIC) with a modified version at Zuckerberg San Francisco General Hospital and Trauma Center (model SFGH) and the San Francisco VA Medical Center (VALOR).
-Clerkship sites are Langley Porter Psychiatric Hospital and Clinics, Zuckerberg San Francisco General Hospital and Trauma Center, San Francisco Veterans Medical Center, and UCSF Fresno.
+Clerkship sites are Langley Porter Psychiatric Hospital, Zuckerberg San Francisco General Hospital and Trauma Center, San Francisco Veterans Medical Center, and UCSF Fresno.

-Psychiatry sponsors a wide range of pre-clinical and clinical electives throughout all years of medical school.
+Our department sponsors a wide range of pre-clinical and clinical electives throughout all years of medical school.

 Student interest groups